Ray Kurzweil On How We'll End Up Merging With Our Technology

 Intelligence is an entirely different thing than either memory or math (math includes logic and pattern recognition).

 Robots are no where near being actually intelligent.
-None of our attempts to create it have come anywhe
+None of our attempts to create it have come anywhere near close, we are qualittaively unable to create the smallest amount of real intelligence.

+There is the CHANCE that as they are given enough processing power and enough memory that we might make a breakthrough - or more likely they could spontaneously develop intelligence.

+But the statement that it will happen is patently ignorant of the issues involved and the current state of the science.

 In 2029 (Score:2)